 The state of Pennsylvania tracks natural gas wells that are Proposed but Never Materialized (PBNM), in which a permit was issued but expired prior to the commencement of drilling, as well as Operator Reported Not Drilled (ORND), in which a permit was issued but the operator reported that the well was never drilled.
 These sites are logical and likely candidates for new drilling in Pennsylvania.
 A total of 2,733 wells fall into the PBNM category, and 4,258 wells are classified as ORND.
-The breakdown by region is shown in Table 2.
 Well more than half of these sites are located in Northeastern Pennsylvania.